check-spelling/matplotlib/doc/users/prev_whats_new/github_stats_3.3.0.rst

 * :ghissue:`16299`: The interactive polar plot animation's axis label won't scale.
 * :ghissue:`15182`: More tests ``ConciseDateFormatter`` needed
 * :ghissue:`16140`: Unclear Documentation for get_xticklabels
-* :ghissue:`16147`: pp.hist parmeter 'density' does not scale data appropriately
+* :ghissue:`16147`: pp.hist parameter 'density' does not scale data appropriately
 * :ghissue:`16069`: matplotlib glitch when rotating interactively a 3d animation
 * :ghissue:`14603`: Scatterplot: should vmin/vmax be ignored when a norm is specified?
 * :ghissue:`15730`: Setting lines.marker = s in matplotlibrc also sets markers in boxplots